Should You Put A Roof Over A Roof?

 Proper drainage and functioning gutters are essential for any roof, especially when adding a roof over a roof.
 It is important to ensure that the new roof layer does not impede the proper flow of water and that the gutters are clean and free from debris.
 Regularly inspect and clean your gutters to prevent water buildup, which can lead to leaks and damage to both the existing and new roofing materials.

-Related articles you may like What Are The Cons Of Roofing?
+Related articles you may like Who Is The Largest Roofing Manufacturers?

 Regular Roof Inspections